How Insurify Scores Home Insurance Companies

 Affordability

 Home insurance average costs and how much homeowners pay for coverage are crucial parts of the IQ Score.
-Insurify’s team of data scientists analyzes millions of home insurance quotes to calculate average premiums based on $250,000 and $500,000 dwelling coverage limits.
+Insurify’s team of data scientists analyzes a database of 1.2 million home insurance quotes to calculate average premiums based on $250,000 and $500,000 dwelling coverage limits.

 The scoring methodology also considers advertised discounts in a company’s affordability score.
-The more discounts a home insurance company advertises, the more homeowners could save on their premiums.
+The more discounts a home insurance company advertises, the more homeowners can save on their premiums.

 $250,000 limit average premium$250 or more$201–$250$151–$200$101–$150$100 or less